Online Video is big; it adds life and vitality to your business.

 If you’ve been thinking whether video works for your business, here are at least 12 substantial reasons why video marketing is a blessing for your business:

-Did you know that In 2012, Comscore recorded that these 180 million viewers watched 33 billion videos, which also includes a staggering 11 billion ad videos.
 A whopping 90% of all consumer IP traffic originated from video then.
-Comscore noted that about 85% of U.S Internet users watch 22 hours online video.
+Comscore noted that about 85% of U.S Internet users watch 22 hours of online video.
 It also recorded the total number of video viewers at 180 million.

-Youtube alone has more than a billion users (1/3rd of the whole Internet).
+Youtube alone has more than a 2.3 billion active users (logging in each month).
 Each week, about of the entire Internet population watches an hour worth of video on Facebook or YouTube.
 More than 500 million hours of videos are watched on YouTube alone.